-- Left-turn accidents: Left turns accidents are an everyday risk in the United States.
+- Left-turn accidents: Left turns accidents are an everyday risk for riders in the United States.
 Drivers may not check for cross-traffic when they turn or misjudge the speed a motorcycle is going, resulting in serious, often fatal injuries.

-- Blind spots: From 18-wheelers to an everyday sedan, every vehicle has blind spots, which is why driving instructors drill in regular blind spot checks into new drivers.
+- Blind spots: From 18-wheelers to an everyday sedan, every vehicle has blind spots, which is why driving instructors drill regular blind spot checks into new drivers.
 Motorcyclists are especially at risk in blind spots because they are smaller than most vehicles and quieter, making it harder for other drivers to see them clearly.